-The rules that are governing the WBC International Championships are the same rules we apply in a WBC World Championship.
+The rules governing the WBC International Championships are the same rules we apply in a WBC World Championship.

 One of the most important rules is the following:

 Unification bouts ONLY and exclusively between WBC affiliated Committees at the SOLE WBC discretion.

 This rule is applied in all WBC International Championships

 Championship fights must be earned and not handed out just to fill a vacant spot.
 This has always been the main concept and true philosophy the International Championships of the World Boxing Council have been carried out since 1986